FAQ’s

 No, you do not need a referral to book a session.
 Just email or call me directly.

-A standard session costs $120 and is payable on the day of the consultation or by prior arrangement
+A standard session costs $120 and is payable on the day of the consultation or by prior arrangement.
+For some, a limited number of free sessions are available each week.

 Yes, I am registered with the Australian Counselling Association, the peak body that oversees the counselling profession in Australia.